Gautham-Nagaraj/HW04/README.md

 This extracts all the valid postal codes and replaces invalid ones with []
 ![image](https://github.com/user-attachments/assets/97ba3168-4cd9-4166-ae33-850a75f9264a)
-Used generative AI to get code that would clean and extract data from property to names and addresses
+Used generative AI to get code that would clean and extract data from property to names and addresses **Regex Has been used throughout the exercise file.
+It has been used wherever the columns contained non-numerical values**
 ![image](https://github.com/user-attachments/assets/a35095a5-ab47-47ce-a687-c30e2d4d9a74)

 ## EDA and aggregration